Direct Services for Victims, Partners, and Families include:

-KCAVP helps victims obtain orders of protection.
-KCAVP provides personal support and assistance during court proceedings as well as advocates for victims in hospitals and with law enforcement.
-KCAVP can also serve as a primary case manager, or will coordinate with other case managers for a client.
+KCAVP provides personal support and assistance during court proceedings, helps victim-survivors obtain orders of protection, advocates for victims in hospitals, and offers support during interviews with police.
+Advocates can also coordinate with other case managers for a client.

-KCAVP provides assistance such as short-term housing, transportation, food and other necessities so victims can regain their sense of self and their power.
+KCAVP provides assistance such as referrals to short-term shelters, access to transportation, food, and other necessities to help victims regain their sense of self and build their power.

-A vast majority of anti-LGBTQ violence is never reported.
-Even if victims do not report incidents to the police, it is important they report them to KCAVP to identify community problems and develop appropriate responses.
-KCAVP does not report crimes to law enforcement unless asked by the victim to do so.
+The vast majority of anti-LGBTQ violence is never reported.
+Even if victim-survivors choose not to report incidents to police, they may still formally document violence through KCAVP's advocates.
+KCAVP does not report crimes to law enforcement unless asked by the victim-survivor to do so.